tteixeira30/ddd-forum-odsoft/README.md

 ### How to Debug

   - start the services with *docker-compose up*
-  - To debug the backend in VSCode execute the launch.json (*.vscode/launch.json*)
+  - To debug the backend in VSCode go to the tab "Run and Debug", select "Debug TypeScript in Node.js" from the dropdown list and click the play button (this will execute the configuration with the same nsame that is located in the launch.json file (*.vscode/launch.json*))
   - start the front-end with *npm run  start:public*
   - open in browser: *localhost:3000*